Dublin Dr Pepper: Discontinuation

-On January 12, 2012, it was announced that the Dublin Dr Pepper Bottling Company will be known as Dublin Bottling Works and will no longer produce Dublin Dr Pepper in the 6.5 or 10 ounce deposit bottles.
-A unit of Dr Pepper Snapple will continue to distribute a sugar-sweetened Dr Pepper for the six-county territory in Central Texas, but the bottles will carry no reference to Dublin.
+On January 12, 2012, it was announced that the Dublin Dr Pepper Bottling Company will be known as Dublin Bottling Works and will no longer produce Dublin Dr Pepper in the 6.5 USoz or 10 USoz deposit bottles.
+A unit of Dr Pepper Snapple will continue to distribute a sugar-sweetened Dr Pepper for the six-county territory in Central Texas, but the bottles will no longer carry any references to Dublin.

 Successors

 For a time, the Dublin Bottling Works had offered Dublin Original, a pepper soda with a similar flavor profile to Dublin Dr Pepper.
 The visual design of the Dublin Original soda bottles featured stripes which were reminiscent of those found on retro Dr Pepper bottles.
 The Dublin Original soda bottles were marked with IMK (Iona Mae Kloster), WPK (W. P. Kloster), and DDP (Dublin Dr Pepper), in remembrance of the long-time owners and their flagship product.
 Some variants, in place of DDP, were marked with a reference to the Bible verse Matthew 5:44, a quotation of words spoken by Jesus Christ as part of the Sermon on the Mount:

 But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you;

 The Dublin Bottling Works insisted that the product was not simply a "knock-off" Dublin Dr Pepper.
 Nevertheless, the Dr Pepper Snapple Group gave the Dublin Bottling Works a warning, reminding the company to honor their contractual agreement following the lawsuit.
 The Klosters were not to produce, nor to market, any product that imitates Dr Pepper.
 The Dublin Bottling Works agreed to discontinue the product, and to destroy any remaining product in the warehouse.

 As of 2025, the Dublin Bottling Works continues to produce 18 other sugar-sweetened soda products, sold both locally and online.
 One of these is the Dublin 1891 Founder's Recipe Cola, also known as Dublin 1891 Red Cola, described as being "126 years in the making".
 Another is the Dublin Vintage Cola, described as "historic" and a "fan-favorite classic".

 Dr Pepper Snapple Group produces Dr Pepper Made with Real Sugar, formerly known as Heritage Dr Pepper.